 The equation also contains a so-called error term (ε).
-This error term is necessary to be able to estimate the (regression) model.
-However, we can also give an economic interpretation to this parameter.
+The error term is necessary to be able to estimate the (regression) model.
+We can, however, also give an economic interpretation to this parameter.
 In particular, the error term represents security-specific news that becomes available to investors.

-The coefficient that we are actually most interested in, is the constant in the factor model.
-We’ve denoted it using the greek symbol α and investors will also typically refer to it as the security’s ‘alpha’ . α measures the return of a security that cannot be explained by exposure to the factors in the model or firm-specific news.
-As such, it measures the security’s excess return.
+The coefficient that we are mainly interested in is the constant in the factor model.
+We have denoted the constant using the greek symbol α and investors will also typically refer to it as the ‘alpha’ . α measures the return of a strategy that cannot be explained by exposure to the factors in the model or firm-specific news.
+As such, it measures the strategy’s excess return.

 How can factor models be used in the context of portfolio construction?